Library Cards & Borrowing

 Contact the Circulation Department at 630-368-7700 with any questions regarding library cards or your account, including renewals.

-• No overdue fines on materials checked out at our Library
+- No overdue fines on materials checked out at the Oak Brook Public Library.

-• All items are 2 week check-outs with 5 auto-renewals (if no other holds)
+- All items are 2 week check-outs with 5 auto-renewals (if no holds).

-• Items overdue for 42 days are considered lost and billed at cost
+- Items overdue for 42 days (6 weeks) are considered lost and billed at cost.

 Residents of incorporated Oak Brook can obtain a library card free of charge.
 To obtain or renew a library card, visit the Library to complete an application and provide proof of Oak Brook residency.
 A valid, state-issued photo ID is sufficient.
 If your photo ID is expired or shows an old address, bring other proof of residency such as postmarked mail or utility bills.
 Children under the age of 18 need only a completed application and a parent/guardian's signature.

 Oak Brook residents who live in an unincorporated area outside of the village's taxing district may purchase a non-resident card.
-The fee for the current year is $117 for a single user card or $287 for family cards.
+The fee for the current year is $113 for a single user card or $304 for family cards.
+Cash and check are accepted in person.
+Credit or debit card payments may be made online after applying.
 To determine if you are eligible for a non-resident card, please call 630-368-7700 or visit the circulation desk.

 SWAN member library cardholders are already linked with our library and do not have to register separately.
 Other Illinois public library cardholders outside of SWAN must present their home library card and a valid photo ID in order to register their home library card for borrowing privileges.